wiseman-timelord/MaNTella-Launcher/README.md

 3. **Operating System**: Compatible with Windows 7 through Windows 11; administrative privileges may be needed.
 4. **xVASynth Installation**: Must be installed and correctly configured in the specified directory.
 5. **Configuration File**: Requires a `config.ini` with `Game`, `Paths`, and `LanguageModel.Advanced` sections.
-6. **LM Studio**: Utilizes commands to obtain model folder/name, this will not work on Ollama, and I cant test GPT API.
+6. **LM Studio**: Obtain model folder/name and foolproofs api config, Mantella-WT will not work on, Ollama or GPT.

 # Usage / Install
 1. Ensure the [Mantella Mod](https://www.nexusmods.com/fallout4/mods/79747) is installed for Fallout/Skyrim from the Nexus mods site, follow the guide, this will, at some point, require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.